arstgit/librdp/README.md

         }

         if (events & RDP_DATA) {
-          // Received data have been ordered and copied into buf
-          // or an EOF arrived.
+          // Data or EOF arrived.
-          //
-          // Corresponding rdpConn can be fetched through newConn here.

           if (readCount > 0) {
             // Data arrived.